Our new home

 Centre Camp is where you can find all necessary information you might need on-site.
-This includes, areas where participants’ help is needed, programme updates, lost and found.
-Centre Camp is marked by a group of ancient trees in the middle of our open space clearly marked on all our maps and signposted throughout the site.
+This includes: areas where participants’ help is needed, programme updates, lost and found.
+Centre Camp is found amonst a grove of trees central to the site, clearly marked on all our maps and signposted throughout the site.
 You're invited to make this a welcoming space with activities and workshops, performances, and your own presence and creative flair.

 Lost children will be taken immediately to Centre Camp.
 Rangers will then locate the child’s carer(s).You must ensure your child has an identification item that specifies where you are camped and also knows where their family camp is.
 Immediately notify a Ranger if at all concerned about the whereabouts of your child.

-Email families(at)burningnest.co.uk if you have questions about attending with children.
+Email family(at)burningnest.co.uk if you have questions about attending with children.

 PRESS & MEDIA